Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Characterization of aperiodic SHS

 \subsection{Aperiodic examples}

-A natural question that arises is whether there is actually an aperodic example in each case in Theorem \ref{thm:main1}.
-In $T^3$, an example is given by the suspension of the time one map of any linear vector field with irrational slope.
+A natural question that arises is whether there is actually an aperiodic example in each case not forbidden by Theorem~\ref{thm:main1}.
+In $T^3$, an example is given by the suspension of the time one map of any linear vector field on $T^2$ with irrational slope.
 In a positive parabolic bundle, an example is given by the suspension of the map

-where $\alpha$ is an irrational number and $n\neq 0$ is an integer that determines the homeomorphism type of the resulting (positive) parabolic torus bundle.\\
+where $\alpha$ is an irrational number and $n\neq 0$ is an integer that determines the homeomorphism type of the resulting (positive) parabolic torus bundle.

-However, for hyperbolic torus bundles, it is not clear if the example exists.
-Flows satisfying the conclusions of Theorem \ref{thm:main1} can be constructed as follows.
-Given a hyperbolic matrix $A\in SL(2,\mathbb{Z})$, choose an eigenvector $(1,\alpha)$ ($\alpha \in \mathbb{R}\setminus \mathbb{Q}$) and consider a suspension of an irrational rotation of the annulus with rotation number $\alpha$.
-Using that $(1,\alpha)$ is an eigenvector, choosing a good parametrization of the suspended flow it descends to the quotient.
-Observe that since $\alpha$ is quadratic, the only example of pseudorotation that is known to exist is the rigid rotation.
-We point out that this example does not work, at least if $A$ is conjugate to a symmetric matrix, since one can actually prove that it is never the Reeb vector field of a SHS.
+However, we do not know if an example exists for positive hyperbolic torus bundles.
+The simplest candidate can be constructed as follows.
+Given a hyperbolic matrix $A\in \operatorname{SL}(2,\mathbb{Z})$ with positive eigenvalues, choose an eigenvector $(1,\alpha)$ ($\alpha \in \mathbb{R}\setminus \mathbb{Q}$) and consider a suspension of an irrational rotation of the annulus with rotation number $\alpha$.
+Using that $(1,\alpha)$ is an eigenvector and choosing a good parametrization of the suspended flow, one obtains a flow that descends to the quotient $M_A$ obtained by identifying the two boundaries of $T^2\times I$ using $A$.
+Let us call $\mathcal{F}_\alpha$ the 1-dimensional foliation of $M_A$ given by the orbits of such a flow.
+Observe that if we do this construction for a matrix $A$ with negative eigenvalues, the foliation $\mathcal{F}_\alpha$ is not coorientable.

+The question at this point is whether this $\mathcal{F}_\alpha$ can be defined by the orbits of a Reeb flow of a SHS.
+One easily sees that the foliation lies in the kernel of a closed 2-form, so the only relevant point is whether a stabilizing 1-form exists, i.e., whether the foliation is {\it geodesible} \cite{Sul}.
+It turns out that this is never the case, as shown in \cite[Remark 2.1]{Ac} using the basic cohomology of the foliation.
+Hence, if a SHS with an aperiodic Reeb vector field exists in some hyperbolic torus bundle, after cutting open along an invariant torus the flow would have to be orbit equivalent to the suspension of a non-trivial pseudorotation of the annulus with quadratic rotation number.
+As we mentioned in Remark~\ref{rem: pseudorotation}, it is not clear whether such pseudorotations exist.